-|“With limited manpower we still wanted to move fast.
-Managing images and transformations including optimizations for all kinds of devices and viewports was a challenge for our new responsive website,” said Matthias Hoyer, Head of Product at Stylight.
-“We needed an easy way to optimize images and display them appropriately for our users.”
+“Despite our limited manpower, we still wanted to move fast.
+Managing images, including transforming and optimizing them for all kinds of devices and viewports, was a challenge for our new responsive website,” said Matthias Hoyer, head of product at Stylight.
+“We needed an easy way to do those tasks and display images appropriately for our users.”